Nirban-A/AI-Winter-School-Brown-University-/README.md

 ## 2025 AI Winter School
 >   Hosted by the Center for the Fundamental Physics of the Universe, Brown University/Department of Physics

+This repository will contain all the materials covered in this Winter School.

 Link: [Click Here](https://indico.physics.brown.edu/e/AIWinterSchool2025)

 Recordings of all sessions will be uploaded to YouTube and shared on the event website.